 For more details on comparing the correct astronomical approach to the astrological ages, compared to the incorrect approach developed approximately one ‘age’ ago, see An Age Old Mistake That Still Haunts Astrologers

 The first and major misconception about the astrological ages is that ages are not like bricks in a wall.
 There is no Aries age, followed by a Pisces age, followed by the Aquarian age whereby the sign of the age is the dominant zodiacal player in the world.
-The correct perspective is that ages behave like waves, and each wave starts exactly at the beginning of its age, builds up the a crescendo at the end of the age, and then like a tsunami, washes over the following age, and has far more potential to influence the period associated with the following age, then in its own age.
+The correct perspective is that ages behave like waves, and each wave starts exactly at the beginning of its age, builds up a crescendo at the end of the age, and then like a tsunami, washes over the following age, and has far more potential to influence the period associated with the following age, then in its own age.

 For example, though the world has been in the Age of Aquarius for a number of centuries, the influence from the previous Pisces age is stronger than the influence from the current Age of Aquarius, especially in the first half of the Age of Aquarius.
 In many ways, instead of calling the current age, the Age of Aquarius, it is more accurate to call it the Pisces-Aquarius age, which will be followed by the Aquarius-Capricorn age.
 If you want to experience the Aquarius age in full swing, you will need to be reincarnated in the first half of the Capricorn age commencing around 3581AD, where the influence from Aquarius will be at its strongest.
 In the meantime, because we are in the first half of the Age of Aquarius, the world is primarily dealing with the archetypal associations of the sign Pisces, while Aquarius is the new kid on the block.
-This is why our (Aquarian) modern technological world with some elements of basic or immature democracy remains mired in (Pisces) medievalism, belief systems and religious outlooks. [see The Myth of Modernity ]
+This is why our (Aquarian) modern technological world with some elements of basic or immature democracy remains mired in (Pisces) medievalism, belief systems and religious outlooks. [see The Myth of Modernity ] Many astrologers have written about their belief that the world is at the cusp of the Pisces and Aquarius ages due to their valid observations that both Pisces and aquarius archetypes are very strong in the world at present.
+What is not known is that the world is ALWAYS on the cusp of ages!

 Another major misconception that people have about the astrological ages, is that the astrological ages are way overrated.
 For example, the astrological ages are approximately 2150 years each, and taking into account their overflow period over the following age, the zodiacal influence associated with any astrological age is at least 2150 x 2 years = 4300 years.
 Therefore, it is necessary to find common threads that can extend for over 4 millennia – and such a thread is indeed thin.